-The Sudbury Housing Authority owns, maintains, and manages 28 scattered-site, single-family and duplex rental houses for low-income families.
-The SHA is currently working to replace 4 single-family homes with duplexes.
-This strategy recommends the ongoing conversion of single-family properties to affordable duplexes.
+The Sudbury Housing Authority owns, maintains, and manages 28 scattered-site, single-family, and duplex rental houses for qualifying families.
+The SHA is currently working to contemporize its housing stock to meet the needs of current and future residents.
+This includes the conversion of single-family homes to duplexes where appropriate.
+The Town should provide regulatory assistance to ensure the developments are contextually sensitive to the neighborhood.